abenkhel/abenkhell/README.md

 <h3 align="center">Researcher in public health</h3>

 🔭 I’m currently working on the Health and Activity of Pupils in the Primary Years [(HAPPY) study](https://www.imperial.ac.uk/school-public-health/primary-care-and-public-health/research/child-health-unit/the-happy-study/) at the Imperial Faculty of Medicine <br/>
-🔎 Past work on researching 😑 facial emotion recognition in affective disorders, 📍 navigating in virtual reality for at-risk Alzheimer’s patients, and 🤯 wrangling fMRI, EEG, and large datasets using MATLAB, R, and SPM.<br/>
+🔎 Past work on researching 😑 facial emotion recognition in affective disorders, 📍 navigation in virtual reality in at-risk Alzheimer’s patients, and 🤯 wrangling fMRI, EEG, and large datasets using MATLAB, R, and SPM.<br/>
 🎓 BSc in Psychology (🏆 Carthy Prize, 2023), 🧠 MSc in Cognitive Neuroscience<br/>
 🌱 I’m currently learning advanced statistical modelling in R and analysing healthcare data<br/>
 📫 Reach me on email: abenkhel@ic.ac.uk<br/>